-Effective January 1, 2014, THP began a Medicare Special Needs Plan (SNP) for populations that are dually eligible for both Medicare and Medicaid coverage.
-These Dual Eligible Special Needs Plan (D-SNP) members are individuals with both Medicare Part A and Part B coverage who also meet the Medicaid eligibility requirements of their state of residence.
+Effective January 1, 2014, THP began a Medicare Special Needs Plan (SNP) for populations that qualify for both Medicare and Medicaid.
+These Dual Eligible Special Needs (D-SNP) members are individuals who are entitled to Medicare and are also eligible for some level of assistance from their state Medicaid program.